wp-plugins/ad-injection/readme.txt

 The `function_exists` condition ensures that the ads will silently dissapear if the plugin is deactivated rather than generating an error.

 If you are using template ads with a compatible caching plugin you will need to include adshow.php (once on the page) using mfunc tags.
 You will need to alter the code below to include the correct path.
+If you look in the 'Test ads' section of the main settings page you should be able to find a version of this code customised for your web server.

 `<!--mfunc include_once('/home/public_html/wordpress/wp-content/plugins/ad-injection/adshow.php') -->
 <?php include_once('/home/public_html/wordpress/wp-content/plugins/ad-injection/adshow.php'); ?>